TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid.md

                        ~~~~
 ```

 Oh dear.
 In development mode, Vite just transpiles TypeScript to JavaScript without any linting.
-The assumption is that your IDE will warn you of errors as you edit, and Vite should concentrate on reloading as fast as possible.
+The assumption is that your IDE will warn you of errors as you edit, while Vite should concentrate on reloading as fast as possible.
 And to be fair, VS Code did have some squiggly warning underlines that I'd ignored in my excitement.

 When you do a production build, you get the full range of checks.
 By default, Vite projects are setup with strict TypeScript linting turned on.
 After all, if you're creating a new TypeScript project, you want to do it properly.
 I thought about turning strict typing off, but that seems like a mistake.
 I want to use TypeScript and here's some clear encouragement to go ahead and do it.